fgamgee/Jitsi-Meet-Secure-Server/Install_Instructions.md

 If you get a hang during this operation, you should check both that you typed the domain name correctly and that you set up the security group in step 6 properly.

-You should get a prompt that looks like (the IP shown will not the Elastic IP you configured in step 8):
+You should get a prompt that looks like (the IP shown will not be the Elastic IP you configured in step 8):
 ```
 [ubuntu@ip-somenumbers:~$
 ```